Predicting which songs from Triple J's Unearthed DAB+ radio station will be played on Triple J.

 Triple J Unearthed is the Australian music discovery initiative of Triple J. It has kicked off the careers of thousands of musicians, and hosts well over 120,000 tracks on its website.
 Triple J Unearthed has a full time digital radio station playing music selected from the website.
 One of the most important transitions an Australian musician can make is to transition from being played on Triple J Unearthed’s digital station to the ‘main’ Triple J station.
 This model is designed to predict which songs are going to make that transition.

-The code runs on a stock Raspberry Pi 2 Model B sitting on a shelf in my home.
+The code ran on a stock Raspberry Pi 2 Model B sitting on a shelf in my home.
 It has a 900MHz quad-core ARM Cortex-A7 CPU and 1GB RAM.
 This credit card-sized computer is able to handle the process of gathering data, cleaning it, training the model and making predictions.
 The process is initiated by Cron.

 The project was written entirely with Python.
 Here are a selection of the libraries used: